aathn/mvk18/docs/source/introduction.rst

 - Hardware
 A potential risk would be that hardware ordered didn't meet the criterias of the product.
+That could be if the servo would not be able to hold the camera, or if ordered parts were missing in the received package.
 Another risk could be that our different hardware components wouldn't be compatible with each other.
+That could be if the camera or servo controller wouldn't be accepted by the Skysense.
-To cope with this, all hardware that would be ordered had to be thoroughly researched.
+To cope with these risks, all hardware that would be ordered had to be thoroughly researched.

 - Streaming solution
 A risk would be not being able to find a working streaming solution fitting the request from Flightradar24.
-To handle that time had to be planned well and a backup PoC streaming solution should be researched.
+To handle that time had to be planned well and a backup PoC streaming solution (not on cloud platform) should be researched.

 - Lack of time
 Since all members of the team have courses running in parallell with the